T. W. Robertson: Success

 An important step to success came in 1864, when Robertson wrote David Garrick, an adaptation of Mélesville's comedy Sullivan.
 Edward Sothern staged the piece and starred in it.
 The actor was at the height of his popularity, and although the notices paid more attention to his performance than to Robertson's writing, the success of the production advanced the author's career.
 Encouraged by this professional achievement, he wrote a new play, Society, a comedy depicting what one critic called "the efforts of an illiterate millionaire to introduce his son into 'society', and the equally vigorous efforts of 'society' to repel the intruder".
 This play was his breakthrough.
 London managements turned it down, but through Byron's influence it was produced in Liverpool, where it was a critical and popular success.

 Byron was a professional associate of Marie Wilton, who had recently taken over the management of one of London's smaller theatres, the Prince of Wales's.
 At his instigation Society was presented there on 11 November 1865.
 In a highly favourable notice the reviewer in The Times wrote, "The piece was vehemently applauded from beginning to end.
 Success could not be more unequivocal".
 Society ran for 26 weeks – 150 performances – a notable run for the time, establishing the fortunes of the theatre, as well as those of the author.
 It was revived several times during the next two decades, and was given nearly 500 performances under Wilton's (later the Bancrofts') management.
 Between the Liverpool and London openings, Robertson suffered the loss of his wife, who died on 14 August after months of ill health.

 Robertson wrote the libretto of the 1865 one-act comic opera Constance, with music by Frederic Clay.
 It was well reviewed when presented at Covent Garden, but ran only briefly, and Robertson did not return to the musical theatre.
 In 1869 Clay asked him for a second libretto, but he declined and instead gave Clay an introduction to "a better man than I shall ever be", namely Gilbert, who collaborated with Clay on the successful Ages Ago.

-The success of Society established Robertson as a playwright and enabled him have a decisive voice in the staging of his subsequent plays.
-His next, the comedy Ours, was first given in August 1866 at the Prince of Wales's, Liverpool under his personal direction with a cast that included Wilton, Squire Bancroft (her future husband and partner) and John Hare.
+The success of Society established Robertson as a playwright and enabled him to have a decisive voice in the staging of his subsequent plays.
+His next, the comedy Ours, was first given in August 1866 at the Prince of Wales's, Liverpool, under his personal direction with a cast that included Wilton, Squire Bancroft (her future husband and partner) and John Hare.
 The play transferred to the Prince of Wales's in London the following month and ran for 150 performances.
 The Times remarked on the "ultra-real" nature of the piece and of its staging.